 Your body produces all of the LDL cholesterol it needs, but some people are genetically predisposed to produce more than they need.
 As you age, your cholesterol levels rise.

-Other factors that increase LDL cholesterol include eating a diet rich in saturated fats and processed foods, being overweight, and getting limited physical activity.
+Other that increase LDL cholesterol include eating a diet rich in saturated fats and processed foods, being overweight, and getting limited physical activity.

 While having low LDL cholesterol is ideal, the body requires some cholesterol in order to function properly.